BredaUniversityResearch/MSP-ProceduralOceanView/README.md

 7. Notice the OK message , e.g.: Created config in directory: /srv/app/POV/4048536-3470232-4063746-3488599 .
    Inside the docker container /srv/app is linked to your MSPChallenge-Server folder, so the POV/ folder is a subfolder of MSPChallenge-Server

-## Using exported directory config data in POV
+## Extra steps: Using exported directory config data in POV

 It's also possible to **directly use the directory output in POV**'s 08\_NonAssets folder.
 Either using symlinks or configure the command to output to the 08\_NonAssets folder (but requires you to install php locally):